arm/infra-landing-tools/region_statistics/README.md

 - Calculate code heat for each region
 - Calculate branch jump relations between regions

+The outputs are serial of PNG files.
+Touch ratio means how many small code chunks in a 2 MB region are touched.

 If you find active region count is much larger than region buffer count of your Arm CPU model, and the touch ratio are really low, PGO/AutoFDO may help in performance improvement.